 This is how you do it : Fill your basin/bucket/vessel/tub with hot water.
 Put 2 or 3 tablespoons of bleach (as per the fabric) solution.
 Soak the fabric for 15-30 minutes.
 After this drain the water.
 (Please refer this post on using bleach on clothes; bleach may prove damaging for clothes made of wool and silk).

 You can also use Antiseptic Liquid – this acts as a disinfectant killing germs and eliminates bad odor.
+You can also use Phenolic disinfectants / Pine oil containing disinfectants.
+These are all very smelly so use it in the first cycle.

 Rinse in cold clean water to remove remaining dirt.